holochain/docs-pages/src/pages/concepts/1_the_basics.md

 ---
-title: "1.
-The Basics: What is Holochain?"
+title: "Holochain Core Concepts: What is Holochain?"
 ---

 ::: coreconcepts-intro